tddold/HQC-Online-Team-Minesweeper-7-/src/Refactoring Documentation for Project “Minesweeper“.md

  Refactoring Documentation for Project “Minesweeper”
 ------------------------------------------------------

-1. Redesigned the project structure: Team “…”
+1. Redesigned the project structure: Team “Minesweeper”
-	-   Renamed the project to `Game-15`.
+	-   Renamed the project to `Minesweeper`.
 	-   Renamed the main class `Program` to `GameFifteen`.
 	-   Extracted each class in a separate file with a good name: `GameFifteen.cs`, `Board.cs`, `Point.cs`.
 	-   …